 1. Your application

-NHSScotland prefers to use job application forms (online and Word formats), which includes a set of questions to guarantee consistency and fairness for everyone.
+NHSScotland prefers to use job application forms, which includes a set of questions to guarantee consistency and fairness for everyone.
 This ensures we get specific answers to the questions we've asked, which we may not otherwise get from your CV.

 The questions on the application form will tell you exactly what information we're looking for, making it easy for you to match your skills, experience, and qualifications to the role.